DrThomasAger/smile/README.md

 ```

-Using ***(: Smile*** lets you flexibly and semiotically communicate different kinds of instructions using combinations of different mouths, which indicate rigid [ or flexible (, and eyes, which indicate continuation : or equality =.

 We further reserve special emoticons like cash eyes [$ for variable replacement and {pointy curly braces} to show the model where and how to write the instructions.